liscio/SMUGMath-Swift/README.md

 ### Wishlist (read: Things that likely won't happen...)

-* Mutable vs Immutable vectors: I'd love to be able to work on blocks of a vector on separate threads and not worry about stomping on a vector's contents.

 * "Everything is a Matrix" - Like MATLAB, it'd be nice if there really was no differentiation between the types.
 That's asking a lot, though.
 The new Accelerate stuff in Yosemite/iOS8 may help make that happen.